Tim & Yas

 Sri Lanka - a top honeymoon destination, and why not?
-A country of fascinating culture, amazing sights and sounds, wonderfully friendly people, mouth-watering food and beautiful beaches.
+A country filled to the brim with culture, new sights and sounds, wonderful friendly people, good food and beautiful beaches.
 So we booked it and on the 9th of November 2007 set off for the trip of a lifetime.

-What we hadn't anticipated was that this would change our lives forever.
+What we hadn't anticipated was that this would changes our lives.

-The drive up to the plantations was long and on mostly winding roads, As we climbed, I could see white flags dotted everywhere.
+It was a few hours drive up to the plantations on long winding roads that slowly climb upwards towards the Sri Lankan hills.
+As we climbed, I could see white flags dotted everywhere.
 I was perplexed.
 What did these white flags mean?
-I asked Hasantha, our friend who was showing us around the island.
-He was blunt.
+So, I asked Hasantha, our wonderful driver who was showing us around the island.

 Horrors of the humble cuppa

-Over the next 2 hours, the horrors behind the humble cuppa emerged and our romanticised notion of happy smiling women carrying beautiful woven baskets on their shoulders while nonchalantly picking bright green tea leaves was utterly smashed.
+Over the next 2 hours the horrors behind the humble cuppa began to emerge and our romanticised notion of happy smiling women carrying beautiful woven baskets on their shoulders and lovingly weaving themselves between soft bushes of bright green tea leaves was truly and utterly smashed.

-Picking tea is incredibly difficult.
-Picking tea is often hazardous.
-Picking tea is mostly thankless.
-Women leave at dawn to begin their daily slog of picking tea from spikey, scratchy bushes covered in thick spider-webs.
+Picking tea is a bloody hard and thankless task in most cases.
+Women leave at dawn to begin their daily slog of picking tea from spikey, scratchy, rough bushes covered in thick spider-webs.
 Many wear only flip flops to protect their feet from snakes and leeches.
-In the searing heat, they're there, picking for 8-10 hours, 6 days a week.
-In the monsoon weather, they're there, picking for 8-10 hours, 6 days a week, ahh yes, BUT with the addition of a bin liner wrapped around them to keep them dry, trying desperately not to slip or get tangled in the wet undergrowth.
+In the searing heat they're there, picking for 8-10 hours, 6 days a week.
+In the monsoon weather they're still there, with only a bin liner wrapped around them to keep them dry, trying desperately not to slip or get tangled in the wet undergrowth.

 And that's not even the half of it.
-The British brought the tea pickers across from Tamil Nadu, South India about 160 years ago, promising them a better life from the harsh famine and a caste system that was making their lives unbearable.
-But things were little better and even in a new country, they were still subject to a societal ‘caste system’, classed as the lowest of the low.
+The British brought the tea pickers across from Tamil Nadu, South India about 150 years ago, promising them a better life from the harsh famine they were living through and their place in the Hindu caste system.

-What's more, the social systems that exist in Sri Lanka means that it is nearly impossible for teapicking families to progress, move up in society and leave the tea estates for a better life.
-If you are a teapicker, you are right at the bottom of the barrel….actually your place is below that barrel.
-And that’s where your supposed to remain.
+What's more, the societal systems that exist in Sri Lanka means that it is nearly impossible for tea-picking families to 'move up the ladder' for a better life.

-The poverty of the tea plantations has given rise to a whole raft of social issues arising from negative coping mechanisms.
-As there is no way out, many people turn to alcohol and substance abuse for escapism.
-This gives rise to domestic and sexual abuse of women, which leads many to self-harm and, in extreme cases, suicide.
+The poverty of the tea plantations has given rise to a whole raft of social issues arising from negative coping mechanisms to help navigate through their way of life.
+As there is no way out, many people turn to alcohol and substance abuse.
+This gives rise to domestic and sexual abuse of women, which leads people to self-harm and, in extreme cases, suicide.

 Fighting at the fancy hotel

-Hearing all this made me feel pretty sick on top of the travel sickness I was experiencing (winding roads – I hate them!).
+Hearing all this made me feel pretty sick on top of the severe travel sickness I was experiencing (due to the long windy roads).
 I felt even worse when we rocked up to our very luxurious hotel set slap bang in the middle of a tea plantation!

 Now, as sick as I was feeling, Tim was angry, really angry, and went to have a chat with the hotel manager about what this affluent hotel was doing to help the local tea-picking communities around it.
 They were, after all, the main reason people came to visit the area.

-He was gone for over 2 hours.
-My travel sickness had gone but had been replaced by panic.
+He was gone for over 2 hours - my travel sickness had gone by then but had been replaced by panic.
 Where was he?
-Two Brits throwing their weight about (that’s what we do, eh?) wasn't going to win us any friends here - probably get us thrown right out of the country!
+Two white foreigners being all woke wasn't going to win us any friends here - probably get us thrown right out of the country!

 We have to start a school!

-At 10.25pm Tim burst in garbling “we have to start a school, we have to move here and start a school!!!”
+But at 10.25pm he burst in garbling 'we have to start a school, we have to move here and start a school!!!'.

-The manager had explained that one of the few opportunities that young people on the tea estate had to get them off the tea estates was helping out in local hotels, but they had to have English-speaking skills.
+The manager had explained that one of the few opportunities that young people on the tea estate had to get them off the plantations was helping out with local hotels, but to be able to grasp them, they had to have English-speaking skills.
 English-speaking skills were key to getting well-salaried positions in many of the businesses in Sri Lanka.

-And there began a night of exciting planning for Tim, trying to convince me we HAD to do this, whilst I tried to sleep.
-We'd been together less than 2 years, had only just got married, had only just moved in together and now Tim was deciding a future that meant relocation, learning another language and adapting to a culture totally alien to us.
+And there began a night of excited planning for Tim, trying to convince me we HAD to do this, whilst I tried to sleep.
+We'd been together less than 2 years, had only just moved in together and now Tim was deciding a future that meant relocation, learning another language and adapting to a culture totally alien to us.